 In the photo above, I’m wearing about 3 layers.
 It’s kind of warm this time of year, but I’d just been for a dip in a frozen lake, so I was doing everything possible to layer up.

-Underneath, I was wearing a Saucony quick dry shirt (see below), a Houdini Men’s Fleece Power hoodie (which, as a tall slim person is probably one of the best fitting hoodies I own), and a limited edition North Face x 3 Fish Studio Men’s “Fanorak” on top (this design is sold out now but here’s an alternative!).
+Underneath, I was wearing a Saucony quick dry shirt (see below), an Arcteryx Hoodie (which, as a tall slim person is probably one of the best fitting hoodies I own), and a limited edition North Face x 3 Fish Studio Men’s “Fanorak” on top (this design is sold out).
 It’s not a waterproof layer, but it was perfect for the light breeze.

 I’m also wearing Nike Free Run shoes which were a good general runner for cycling.
 I wouldn’t recommend them for hardcore scrambling or hiking because the sole isn’t too thick, but for our mountain shenanigans it was perfect.

 Erik also loves his outdoor gear, and was probably dressed a bit better than I was for the conditions.
-He’s got the Arcteryx Atom LT Hoody Jacket and some Arcteryx Men’s Lefroy hiking pants.
+He’s got the Arcteryx Alpha AR Jacket and some Columbia Men’s hiking pants.
 He’s also got the new Columbia waterproof runners (made from recycled plastic), which is going to be awesome for summer hiking season.

 Again, wearing the Nike Free Run joggers as a lightweight shoe for exercise.